 What is a STEM degree?

 Undergraduate and graduate degrees in science, technology, engineering and mathematics have been growing in popularity over the last decade.
 In-demand disciplines in STEM include biological sciences, computer sciences, engineering, physical sciences, psychology, statistics and more.
-According to the U.S. Bureau of Labor Statistics, occupations in STEM fields are expected to grow to more than 10 million between 2018 and 2028.
-These lucrative career opportunities have a medium annual wage of $84,880.
+According to the U.S. Bureau of Labor Statistics, occupations in STEM fields are expected to grow to more than 10 million between 2020 and 2030.
+These lucrative career opportunities have a median annual wage of $89,780 as of 2020.

 Explore STEM degrees